Battle of the Field of Blood: Name "ager sanguinis"

 The description ager sanguinis is possibly a Biblical reference to the field purchased by Judas with the money he had been given to betray Jesus.
 The Acts of the Apostles records that Judas killed himself in the field, and it was thus known as acheldemach in Aramaic, and ager sanguinis in the Vulgate.

 Casualties

-The Turks captured 70 knights and 500 soldiers of inferior rank.
+The Muslims captured 70 knights and 500 soldiers of inferior rank.
 The high-ranking prisoners were ransomed and 30 men who could not pay their way out were executed.

 Aftermath

 Ilghazi soon went on an alcoholic binge and did not advance to Antioch, where Patriarch Bernard was organizing whatever defense he could.
 Even so, because of the loss of the Antiochene field army, Atharib, Zerdana, Sarmin, Ma'arrat al-Numan and Kafr Tab rapidly fell into Muslim hands.

 Ilghazi was defeated by Baldwin II of Jerusalem and Count Pons at the Battle of Hab on 14 August and Baldwin took over the regency of Antioch.
 Subsequently, Baldwin recovered some of the lost towns.
 Even so, the defeat at the Field of Blood left Antioch severely weakened, and subject to repeated attacks by the Muslims in the following decade.
 Eventually, the Principality came under the influence of a resurgent Byzantine Empire.

 The Crusaders regained some of their influence in Syria at the Battle of Azaz six years later in 1125.